pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 ## <a id='create'></a> Create a Cluster with a Compute Profile

-You can assign a compute profile to a TKGI-provisioned Kubernetes cluster at the time of cluster creation.
+You can assign a compute profile to a {{ vars.product_short }}-provisioned Kubernetes cluster at the time of cluster creation.

 To create a cluster with a compute profile: